OPL2LPT: an AdLib sound card for the parallel port

 • 6:10, ScummVM with the CD track (FM Towns version)

-I let you judge how good is each option!
+I let you judge how good each option is!
 There are two ways to buy an OPL2LPT OPL3LPT: in Europe, from Serdashop or in North America, from The 8-Bit Guy.

 Addendum#